How can we help?

 Do You Need a Tree Report from a Qualified Arborist?

-Lead arborist Mark Chester holds the Cardiff University Law School Bond Solon Civil Expert Certificate, enabling him to provide Expert Witness support for court cases and tree disputes, including Tree Preservation Order breaches and compensation for tree damage.
-A recent case summary described Mark as "a very impressive and authoritative witness".
-Click to find out more about our professional tree expert witness services...
+Lead consultant Mark Chester holds the Cardiff University Law School Bond Solon Civil Expert Certificate, enabling him to provide Expert Witness support for court cases and tree disputes, including Tree Preservation Order breaches and compensation for tree damage.
+A recent case summary described Mark as “a very impressive and authoritative witness”.

 Tree preservation orders are applied by local authorities to protect trees deemed to be valuable to the environment.
 The trees are protected against removal and pruning.
 All maintenance work must be approved by the local authority and performed by accredited experts.
 If you are restricted by an existing TPO, or you are worried about a TPO breach, seek advice from a qualified arborist.